MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Why do I have to have GPS turned on?

 You don't.
+You can return to the app and continue working by pressing the back button when the system asks you to turn on GPS (location based functions will not work).

-We assume that typical use is an on the ground survey and that you will want your current position to be displayed on the map.
+The reasoning behind this is that we assume that typical use is an on the ground survey and that you will want your current position to be displayed on the map.
 As a result the standard behaviour is to ask you (once) on start up of the app to turn GPS on, you can however disable this in the "Advanced Preferences" in the GPS section, by setting the "Leave GPS off" preference.

 #### The translation for language X is incomplete or wrong!